atillasaadat/restTestBench/README.md

 Equipment Expense -9788.52
 ```

-The edited Compant name is as follows:
+The edited Company name is as follows:

 ```
 SHAW CABLESYSTEMS CALGARY AB